danymat/neogen/README.md

 Notes:

 - If you create your own granulator, you can add any kind of parameters in the `data` field from configuration file as long as the function signature is the same provided.
-- Utilities are provided in order to extract content from subnodes.
-You can check out their documentation in `lua/utility.lua`.
+- Utilities are provided.
+You can check out their documentation in `lua/utilities/`.

 ### Generators